idealase/me-net/docs/backlog.md

 > **Version:** MVP
 > **Last updated:** 2025-12-23

+**Status:** Core MVP shipped on 2025-12-23.
+Items below for v1/v2 are retained as future ideas; they are not scheduled.

 This document defines the **phased product backlog** for M-E Net.
 Each phase represents a coherent release milestone with clear scope boundaries.

 ---